 Remember you don’t need to know what to write, or what to do.
 Simply offer yourself the space to explore your PMS and yourself on a deeper level.
 You might be surprised by what your body reveals to you when you are actually listening.

 If you need personal support, I’m here for you!

 Whatever is coming up through your menstrual cycle is a bridge to awakening your Inner Woman.
 That is why I often say my menstrual cycle is my muse, because there is so much available to us when we we work with our cyclic wisdom.
 But we need to learn how to do it.

 That’s what I teach women how to do everyday.
 In a private session you get the personalized support necessary to understand what lies underneath your symptoms, and get all your questions answered in one place.

 I promise you that there are some juicy ingredients for expansion inside your PMS!
-Book your mentoring session here.
+Book your Cycle Consultation here.

 3 months later ‘T’ wrote me again and shared what happened after she used these tips for working with her PMS:

 “I feel good.
 And it feels comforting to say that on the day before starting to bleed.
 Your answer from June nailed my situation pretty much back then.
 Even if I couldn’t see it at that time three months ago.